IndicoDataSolutions/indico-client-java/README.md

 ## Examples

-Several examples are provided in this repo:
+Several examples are provided in this repo under the `./examples/` folder:

-* **GraphQL** - Place a GraphQL call to list your datasets
+* **SubmissionExample** - An example of executing a submission to a workflow.
+* **SQSExample** - An example of fetching submission status using Amazon's SQS service.
 * **SingleDocExtraction** - OCR a single PDF file (a sample PDF is provided)
 * **GetModelTrainingProgress** - Get % complete progress on a model that is training.

-The examples are setup as console apps in the repo's Visual Studio project.
+The examples can be run by putting them in an appropriate java project and referencing the Indico library.

 ## Example Snippets